dhonig/spree/guides/content/developer/advanced/developer_tips.md

 interact correctly with changed code (e.g. using appropriate ids in HTML to allow the JavaScript to work).

-If you can help us generalize the core code so that your preferred effect is achieved by altering a few parameters, this will be more useful than duplicating several files.
+If you can help us generalise the core code so that your preferred effect is achieved by altering a few parameters, this will be more useful than duplicating several files.
 Ideas and suggestions are always welcome.